 The Geary County Schools USD 475 Board of Education is a policy-making committee of elected officials who serve the district and community through their elected term.
-The board consists of seven members who serve without pay.

 Tom Brungardt taught social studies courses at both Junction City Junior High and Junction City High School.
 He retired in 2006 after thirty-one years in the field.
 In addition to serving of the Board of Education, he also is the President of the Board of Directors of the Konza Community Health Clinic.
 He also occasionally appears in productions of the Junction City Little Theater.
 Tom and his wife, Linda, live south of Milford.